 Director of Business - Margaret McKay Walton

 Margaret McKay Walton is the Executive Director of the Office of Business.
 Walton oversees the business office and is responsible for managing the office’s online business services, issuing and authenticating business records, and maintaining finance statements.
-McKay also devotes attention to veterans’ affairs and legislative initiatives related to business and non-profit entities.
+Walton also devotes attention to veterans’ affairs and legislative initiatives related to business and non-profit entities.

 Prior to joining the Office of the Secretary of State, Walton worked with a real estate law firm and closing company located in Newport, Kentucky.
 Walton obtained her Bachelor of Arts in political science from Georgetown College and her Juris Doctor from Northern Kentucky University.

 Policy and Constituent Services Liaison - Corey Ann Howard Jackson

 Corey Ann Howard Jackson is the office's liaison for the Secretary's legislative initiatives and constituent services.
 Prior to joining the Office of the Secretary of State, Jackson worked for more than three years in administrative support and communications capacities for the Kentucky Department of Natural Resources.
 She also has management, marketing, and customer service experience from her background in the private sector.
 Jackson obtained her Bachelor of Arts in political science from Georgetown College, graduating magna cum laude and playing on the women's golf team.
 She earned her Master of Arts in communication from Bellarmine University.
 Jackson is a native of Frankfort.

 Special Assistant to the Secretary of State - Jacob Ewing

 Jacob Ewing serves as a Special Assistant to the Secretary of State.
 Ewing provides support in completing special projects, administrative tasks, and communications work.
 He previously served as an intern in the office while completing his undergraduate coursework.

 Ewing earned his Bachelor of Arts in Integrated Strategic Communications from the University of Kentucky.
 He is a native of Covington and now resides in Lexington.